0beqz/screen-space-reflections/readme.md

 - `temporalResolve`: whether you want to use Temporal Resolving to re-use reflections from the last frames; this will reduce noise tremendously but may result in "smearing"

-- `temporalResolveMixSamples`: an integer factor used to set how much the last frame should be blended in when the camera moves; higher values will result in less noise when moving the camera but more smear
+- `temporalResolveMix`: an integer factor used to set how much the last frame should be blended in when the camera moves; higher values will result in less noise when moving the camera but more smear

 - `ENABLE_BLUR`: whether to blur the reflections and blend these blurred reflections depending on the roughness and depth of the reflection ray